EuroBasket 2017: Host selection

 Following the decision to relocate the 2015 tournament, original hosts Ukraine were offered the chance to host the 2017 edition, but they declined, citing the ongoing unrest in the country.
 Countries expressed interest in hosting were Lithuania, Latvia, Estonia and Finland (possible joint bid), Serbia, Macedonia, and Bulgaria (possible joint bid), United Kingdom, Israel, Poland, Slovenia, Belgium.

-On 5 November 2015, FIBA Europe announced that five national federations have applied to organise the EuroBasket 2017: Finland, Israel, Poland, Romania and Turkey.
+On 5 November 2015, FIBA Europe announced that five national federations had applied to organise EuroBasket 2017: Finland, Israel, Poland, Romania and Turkey.

-On 11 December 2015, FIBA Europe announced that the tournament will be hosted by four countries: Israel, Romania, Finland and Turkey with the knockout stage host at the Sinan Erdem Dome in Istanbul.
+On 11 December 2015, FIBA Europe announced that the tournament would be hosted by four countries: Israel, Romania, Finland and Turkey with the knockout stage hosted at the Sinan Erdem Dome in Istanbul.